yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-determine-whether-multicast-is-available.markdown

 # Example

 Run the following at the sender machine:
-{noformat}admin multicastTest -sender -ba localhost -verbose{noformat}
+`admin multicastTest -sender -ba localhost -verbose`

 Run the following at the receiver machine:
-{noformat}admin multicastTest -receiver -ba localhost -verbose{noformat}
+`admin multicastTest -receiver -ba localhost -verbose`

 The sender should display the following:
 {code:java}<GigaSpaces Root>\bin\gs>admin multicastTest -sender -ba localhost  -verbose